ATI (NYSE:ATI) Releases FY 2023 Earnings Guidance

-ATI (NYSE:ATI – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+ATI (NYSE:ATI – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.10-$2.30 for the period, compared to the consensus EPS estimate of $2.21.
 The company issued revenue guidance of -.
 ATI also updated its FY23 guidance to $2.10-2.30 EPS.

-In related news, insider Elliot S. Davis sold 9,627 shares of the firm’s stock in a transaction that occurred on Wednesday, February 8th.
-The shares were sold at an average price of $39.07, for a total transaction of $376,126.89.
-Following the transaction, the insider now owns 151,642 shares in the company, valued at $5,924,652.94.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-0.71% of the stock is owned by company insiders.
+In other news, insider Elliot S. Davis sold 9,627 shares of the company’s stock in a transaction that occurred on Wednesday, February 8th.
+The stock was sold at an average price of $39.07, for a total transaction of $376,126.89.
+Following the transaction, the insider now owns 151,642 shares of the company’s stock, valued at $5,924,652.94.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+0.71% of the stock is currently owned by insiders.

 Institutional Trading of ATI

-Large investors have recently added to or reduced their stakes in the business.
-Price T Rowe Associates Inc. MD boosted its stake in ATI by 2.0% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 50,828 shares of the basic materials company’s stock worth $1,518,000 after purchasing an additional 998 shares during the period.
-Great West Life Assurance Co.
-Can boosted its stake in ATI by 1.4% in the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 110,936 shares of the basic materials company’s stock worth $3,056,000 after purchasing an additional 1,480 shares during the period.
-Yousif Capital Management LLC boosted its stake in ATI by 2.0% in the 1st quarter.
-Yousif Capital Management LLC now owns 117,029 shares of the basic materials company’s stock worth $3,141,000 after purchasing an additional 2,312 shares during the period.
-Point72 Middle East FZE acquired a new position in ATI in the 4th quarter worth approximately $75,000.
-Finally, Raymond James & Associates boosted its stake in ATI by 43.1% in the 4th quarter.
-Raymond James & Associates now owns 10,957 shares of the basic materials company’s stock worth $327,000 after purchasing an additional 3,300 shares during the period.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Vanguard Group Inc. increased its position in shares of ATI by 3.8% in the 3rd quarter.
+Vanguard Group Inc. now owns 14,354,401 shares of the basic materials company’s stock valued at $381,970,000 after acquiring an additional 527,117 shares during the period.
+State Street Corp increased its position in shares of ATI by 14.8% in the 1st quarter.
+State Street Corp now owns 9,941,032 shares of the basic materials company’s stock valued at $266,817,000 after acquiring an additional 1,279,827 shares during the period.
+Norges Bank acquired a new position in shares of ATI in the 4th quarter valued at $50,336,000.
+Invesco Ltd. increased its position in shares of ATI by 105.4% in the 1st quarter.
+Invesco Ltd. now owns 1,181,206 shares of the basic materials company’s stock valued at $31,703,000 after acquiring an additional 606,005 shares during the period.
+Finally, Macquarie Group Ltd. increased its position in shares of ATI by 1.9% in the 4th quarter.
+Macquarie Group Ltd. now owns 1,056,557 shares of the basic materials company’s stock valued at $31,549,000 after acquiring an additional 20,125 shares during the period.

 ATI, Inc engages in the manufacture of specialty materials and components.
 It operates through the High Performance Materials and Components (HPMC) and Advanced Alloys & Solutions (AA&S) segments.
 The HPMC segment consists of the production of materials, parts, and components for aerospace and defense, medical, and energy markets.